 My child spills milk on the carpet — undesirable, but not a reason for discipline.

-He directly disobeyed my orders, which were for his own good, and the result is discipline.
 Don’t discipline your kids for missteps, especially if they didn’t go against your orders.
 This could be translated to disciplining kids for being kids.
-Not cool.

 You discipline because you’re offended or put out in some way.

 One of my biggest pet peeves in parenting techniques comes from Love and Logic.
 I don’t doubt some of their stuff is good, but most of it’s manipulative from what I know.